States take the lead with nurse staffing

 Factors that influence nurse staffing needs include: patient complexity, acuity, or stability; number of admissions, discharges, and transfers; professional nursing and other staff skill level and expertise; physical space and layout of the nursing unit; and availability of or proximity to technological support or other resources.

-Free 3/13 webinar: The Key to Competency-Based LTC Staffing
+Free webinar recording: The Key to Competency-Based LTC Staffing

-This webinar will discuss with key considerations when applying competency-based staffing using the facility assessment.
-In addition, participants will be given an example of a training and education evaluation plan that will assist in identifying site specific training needs.
+This webinar discusses key considerations when applying competency-based staffing using the facility assessment and an example of a training and education evaluation plan that can assist in identifying site specific training needs.